Cars have changed. So have traffic rules, driving conditions and the roads you travel every day.

 After completing the course you’ll receive a certificate of completion that can be presented to your insurance agent for a possible reduction in your auto insurance premiums.

-*In the state of New York, the AARP Smart Driver classroom course is $20 for members and $25 for nonmembers.
+**In the state of New York, the AARP Smart Driver classroom course is $20 for members and $25 for nonmembers.
 For the online course, the prices are $25.95 for members and $29.95 for nonmembers.
 The additional costs cover course-related expenses, including fees payable to the New York State Department of Motor Vehicles.
+The state of New York does not offer the Spanish-language online course.

 Next ArticleRead This